 The system was trained with a total of 16 video demonstrations with slight variations in recipes, and several publicly available neural networks were used to convert them into a set of tasks the robot can perform.

-It seems intriguing (I already know that many will comment "horror!", and then press the Nespresso button satisfied).
-Still, it will take a long time for me.
-Just take a look at the Moley robot and its competitors, (advertised as master mechanical chefs): they lack the sense of touch, taste and smell, necessary for preparing high-quality meals.
+It seems intriguing (I already know that many will comment "horror!", and then press the Nespresso button with satisfaction).
+Yet, for me it will take a long time.
+Just take a look at the Moley robot and its competitors, (advertised as mechanical master chefs): they lack the sense of touch, taste and smell, necessary to prepare high-quality meals.

-Until then, if they ever get there, robot chefs are a candidate for improving human "performance."
-For now, it looks like our kitchen will remain a primarily human domain, but with an ever-growing dash of artificial intelligence and robotics.
+Until then, if they ever get there, robot chefs are a candidate to improve human "performance".
+For the moment, it seems that our cuisine will remain a primarily human domain, but with an ever-increasing pinch of artificial intelligence and robotics.

 If you are interested in learning more about how the Cambridge robot chef works, I link you here the research paper.